nixiesearch/nixiesearch/docs/docs/deployment/distributed/lambda.md

 ## Deployment

-!!! note "ECR Registry Required"
+!!! note "Private ECR Registry Required"
-    AWS Lambda requires container images to be stored in Amazon ECR (Elastic Container Registry).
-You must use the ECR registry URI instead of Docker Hub:
+    AWS Lambda requires container images to be stored in a **private ECR registry in the same region** as your Lambda function.
+While Nixiesearch images are hosted in the public ECR registry, Lambda cannot use them directly.

+    To deploy Nixiesearch on Lambda:

+    1. Pull the public image:
+       ```bash
+       docker pull public.ecr.aws/nixiesearch/nixiesearch:latest
        ```

-    public.ecr.aws/f3z9z3z0/nixiesearch:latest
+    2. Tag it for your private ECR registry:
+       ```bash
+       docker tag public.ecr.aws/nixiesearch/nixiesearch:latest \
+         XXXXXXX.dkr.ecr.us-east-1.amazonaws.com/nixiesearch:latest
        ```

-    Lambda cannot pull images directly from Docker Hub.
+    3. Authenticate and push to your private ECR:
+       ```bash
+       aws ecr get-login-password --region us-east-1 | \
+         docker login --username AWS --password-stdin XXXXXXX.dkr.ecr.us-east-1.amazonaws.com
+       docker push XXXXXXX.dkr.ecr.us-east-1.amazonaws.com/nixiesearch:latest
+       ```

+    Replace `XXXXXXX` with your AWS account ID and `us-east-1` with your Lambda's region.
 See the [Container Registries](../overview.md#container-registries) section for more details.

 Using Terraform: